 PROFESSIONAL LIABILITY (US)

 Insurers remain quite selective in overly litigious venues and unwilling to deploy additional capacity.
-Insurers are seeking additional information related to staffing adequacy, virus statistics and financial stability prior to offering renewal terms.
-Insureds that have elopement, infection prevention, control plans and fall management will likely be viewed more favorably.
+Insurers are seeking additional information related to staffing adequacy, virus statistics and financial instability prior to offering renewal terms.
+Insureds that have elopement, infection prevention and control plan as well as fall management may be viewed more favorably.

 Directors & Officers (D&O):